-- · Processing unit: copolyester - Battery modules (all types) are made of copolyester. - Coil is made of polypropylene (PP), thermoplastic elastomer (TPE). - Coil magnet casing is made of acrylonitrile butadiene styrene (ABS). - Coil cable sheath is made of polyvinyl chloride (PVC). - Coil cable plugs are made of PP & TPE. - LiteWear cable is made of polyester, TPE & PVC (same construction as the coil cable) sheath is PVC; plugs/strain relief are PP and TPE. - LiteWear connection shoes are made of copolyester. - LiteWear retention case is made of polyamide. - LiteWear Fixing Aids are made of polycarbonate. - Processor covers are made of polystyrene and polycarbonate.
+- Processing unit: copolyester - Battery modules (all types) are made of copolyester. - Coil is made of polypropylene (PP), thermoplastic elastomer (TPE). - Coil magnet casing is made of acrylonitrile butadiene styrene (ABS). - Coil cable sheath is made of polyvinyl chloride (PVC). - Coil cable plugs are made of PP & TPE. - LiteWear cable is made of polyester, TPE & PVC (same construction as the coil cable) sheath is PVC; plugs/strain relief are PP and TPE. - LiteWear connection shoes are made of copolyester. - LiteWear retention case is made of polyamide. - LiteWear Fixing Aids are made of polycarbonate. - Processor covers are made of polystyrene and polycarbonate. - Coil covers are made of polycarbonate.